Skip to content

 Reads new issues, picks the right team, applies labels and priority, sets points based on similar past work, and assigns to the most plausible owner.

-Cycle planning helper
+Cycle planning support

 Issue creation from anywhere